- 19 Minutes Read

 Although not a medical device, the MyNetDiary Diabetes Tracker is a powerful tool that can help you understand your diabetes better.
-Please see our companion article, “Tracking Diabetes with MyNetDiary” for specific information about this incredibly useful program that is available on the web and as an iPhone app.
+Please see our companion article, Tracking Diabetes with MyNetDiary for specific information about this incredibly useful application that is available for web, Android, and iPhone.

 Carbohydrates ("carbs") are found in abundance in grains, grain products (e.g. bread), dried beans and peas (legumes), starchy vegetables (e.g. potatoes), fruit, juice, milk, yogurt, sugars, syrups, and sweets.
 The carbs that you eat and drink directly affect your blood glucose level.
 All digestible carbs are eventually converted to glucose, a simple sugar.
 Glucose travels through the bloodstream to provide cells with energy.
 Insulin, a hormone produced in the pancreas, is necessary to allow glucose to enter most types of cells in your body.
-Diabetes is a condition where there is not enough insulin, no insulin, or the insulin is not handled properly in the body so that levels of glucose in the blood rise and stay high.
+Diabetes is a condition where there is not enough insulin, no insulin, or the insulin is not handled properly in the body so that levels of glucose in the blood rise and stay too high.
 When blood glucose is high enough, glucose leaks into the urine.
-“Diabetes mellitus” means sweet flow or siphon.
 Over time, high blood glucose can cause damage to our eyes, kidneys, nerves, gums, and vascular system (e.g. heart and brain vessels).

 Since I work as a diabetes educator, I hear patients describe all sorts of dietary strategies to control their blood glucose.
 Some just avoid sugary foods while others have completely eliminated all "white foods" from their diet.
 Your dietary strategy for effective blood glucose control will depend partly on your diagnosis, type of diabetes medication (if any), and whether or not you exercise.